 Located in a quiet pocket called Anica Bay in Croatia’s Kornati National Park is Konoba Levrnaka on Island Levrnaka.
-Surrounded by natural and unspoiled beauty, the restaurant is also a five minute walk from the island’s only sandy beach called “Lojena.”
+Surrounded by natural and unspoiled beauty, the restaurant is also a five-minute walk from the island’s only sandy beach called “Lojena.”

-Each year the sea side restaurant lures in countless yachts, many of whom have booked a table in advance.
-Rumour has it that during peak season, you must book a table a month prior your visit, that is how busy they are.
-In the hospitality industry busy means good and while in Kornati there are many restaurants to choose from as I witnessed first hand during my trip with The National Tourism Board of Croatia, Konoba Levrnaka is the one that really stood out for me.
+Each year the seaside restaurant lures in countless yachts, many of whom have booked a table in advance.
+Rumour has it that during peak season, you must book a table a month prior to your visit, that is how busy they are.
+In the hospitality industry busy means good and while in the Kornati there are many restaurants to choose from as I witnessed first hand during my trip with The National Tourism Board of Croatia, Konoba Levrnaka is the one that really stood out for me.

 We took a break from jumping into the sea and catching some vitamin-D after gaining insider information that we had to have lunch at Konoba Levrnaka.
 Considering that we were all obsessed with food (and critiquing which restaurant had the best home-made olive oil), no one in the group was interested in protesting against another amazing meal on this trip